Dave Lindholm

-In 1975 he established a group that performed in English.
-He named the group simply the Rock 'n' Roll Band.
-The band only released one album.
 In 1978 he released a very successful solo album Vanha ja Uusi Romanssi.
 He had dropped the name "Isokynä" and was now called simply Dave (pronounced Dá-vé in Finnish slang) Lindholm.
 In 1979 he formed a rock group called the Bluesounds that also performed in English.
 Its most famous album "Black" was released in 1980.

+The first Dave Lindholm & Canpaza Gypsys album (1995).
+Canpaza Gypsys recorded all together three albums with a slightly varying line-up.
+The third album, Hot, was recorded in January 1997.

 Lindholm has kept on recording and performing his music throughout the years.
 He has enjoyed relatively little publicity compared to many other long term rock musicians in Finland, but his works are highly respected by Finnish popular music critics and rock/pop music lovers.

-The most famous songs by Lindholm include "Pieni ja hento ote" (a small slender grip, "Jatsikansa tulee" (the jazz folks are coming), "Sitähän se kaikki on" (that's what it all is), "Kaikki menee seinään" (everything runs into the wall), "Joo, joo, mä rakastan sua" (yes, yes I love you), and "Annan kitaran laulaa vaan" (just let the guitar sing).
+The most famous songs by Lindholm include "Pieni ja hento ote" (a small slender grip), "Jatsikansa tulee" (the jazz folks are coming), "Sitähän se kaikki on" (that's what it all is), "Kaikki menee seinään" (everything runs into the wall), "Joo, joo, mä rakastan sua" (yes, yes I love you), and "Annan kitaran laulaa vaan" (just let the guitar sing).